 You don't have to stop at the one email either.
 We're not suggesting that you start bombarding your members with unrelenting spam emails telling them to go to the gym or come to class or sign up for a session.
 Apart from anything else, there's only so much alliteration one person can stand.

-Sending a bi-weekly or monthly email with workout tips reminds your members you're thinking about them.
+Sending a bi-weekly or monthly email with workout tips is one of the easier to implement member retention strategies.
+It reminds your members you're thinking about them.
 Including links to your new on-demand content demonstrating a workout and the correct way to do it doesn't just help them in a functional sense, but it also reminds them of that members-only perk we mentioned earlier.
 Don't let them forget that non-members aren't getting that with their non-members' package.

 Don't stop encouraging your members to chase their fitness goals

-There is one email that can be regularly sent; the progress report.
+There is one email that can be regularly sent as a way to retain members; the progress report.
 After each workout, you can use the reports feature on TeamUp to show your clients how far they've come in their attendance and dedication to their fitness journey and to tell them to keep pushing.
 Showing them that they're making the most of their memberships by attending regular classes and sessions lets them see the value for money is absolutely there.
 That, along with their Fitbit, will give them tangible evidence that by sticking to their goals they will see real results.
 Tap into your members' egos a bit and remind them that...

 Build an online community to foster support among your members

-Get them to join your online community.
+Get them to join your online community to help encourage membership growth and retention.
 Of course, you have your Facebook group and Instagram poised and ready to go to keep your new members focused on their goals and their minds off the dreaded buyer's remorse.
 Encourage new members to follow your pages.
 Instagram is obviously a great place for your promotional content.
 High-quality photos and reels of your classes will really push what it is you do while inspiring your new clientele to get involved.